bhoomi8516/OS-CA-2/README.md

-This repository contains the resources related to our Content Beyond Syllabus Presentation for CA2.
-The project involves selecting and presenting an application-oriented research paper from IEEE, Springer, or a Scopus-indexed journal.
+This repository contains the resources related to our Tehnical Paper Presentation for CA2.
 Project Details :

 Course: OS CA-2